 Unless hundreds of people are adding messages to your guestbook, it’s best to leave it off your site as well.
 It’s better to get fans to engage on blog comments and share your music/events to social media instead.

 20. Don’t use random donate button

-Adding a random ‘Donate’ button on your site is like standing on the street with your hand out.
+Adding a random ‘Donate’ button on your musician’s website is like standing on the street with your hand out.
 People don’t know what you’re using the money for so they’ll be hesitant to pull out their credit card.
 Instead it’s best to sell music, merch or even fan perks on your site.
 That way they can support you but will get something out of it.

-21. Don’t abandon your website
+21. Don’t abandon your musician’s website

 Getting your website setup is easy, but getting people to your site is a bit more tricky.
 This is where updates and promotion go hand in hand.
 Keep your website updated with new music, photos, events and blog posts.
 Then let people know so they’ll continue to come back.
 If you just let your band website sit dormant, fans may think there’s nothing going on with your music and stop coming back.